apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**"Beat the hell out of them," Biden says in first joint event with Harris**
+**Behold, Diablo is fully playable in your browser**

-You can read more about it [here](https://news.google.com/rss/articles/CBMicEFVX3lxTE9INnozZjByc1pkZzg0NHBGSGthWTRZdUNSZjFEZEZrMmtUMGNrdVBfV0EzQWZjZEJNVldXYTRuWHVSNEFKbWlGUnJuS0psUVFHMkRHQW1DVGdLREdFN3h5aVVNQkRlYkZaMGxlOG9CcHQ?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMikAFBVV95cUxQWnExbXNpM2gybFozbGVuZS1JQUZXeVVNelJ5QWNfT3IwSUg4VFZHRV9TVzROOHJKeGd3TnBSeUMtTHBIbHJrc0ZsdlNrbFJ0ZnpucXZNb00tcHZlX2ZTSmY2bGxzUmpNQXNocXZfS3RWUm5aWUlOODRVTXRaUl9Lbk84ZENiMVA0OWVmcTNhYWs?oc=5).

 ## Requirements
 - Python 3.8